Persona 5 Tactica: Downloadable content

 The game was released alongside additional DLC.
 First print copies of Persona 5 Tactica were pre-loaded with two extra Personas for Joker to use in battle, Izanagi Picaro and Orpheus Picaro.
 An additional story scenario titled "Repaint Your Heart" was made available from day one, both as a standalone purchase, and included with the game's Digital Deluxe Edition.
 This chapter introduces a new narrative featuring returning characters Goro Akechi and Kasumi Yoshizawa from Persona 5 and Persona 5 Royal, as well as remixed battle elements.

 Reception

 Persona 5 Tactica received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Reviewers generally praised the game's themes of rebelling against oppression, but Polygon and RPGFan considered the execution to be "taking a safe route" and "ring[ing] hollow" respectively.

-From November 13 to 19, the game sold at least an estimated 49,928 physical units in Japan.
+From November 13-19 of 2023, the game sold at least an estimated 49,928 physical units in Japan.